I tried to be healthy and boring.

 Directions

-Spoon hot mince into cold lettuce leaves.
+- Spoon hot mince into cold lettuce.
 Drizzle with dressing.
-Eat with hands.
-Smile.
+Serve fresh.